-Although still based in Amsterdam, Koen traveled widely in the Netherlands, Belgium, Germany , Austria, Denmark, Switzerland and Portugal advising clients and organizing the sales of their properties both in Amsterdam and London.
+Although still based in Amsterdam, Koen travelled widely in the Netherlands, Belgium, Germany , Austria, Denmark, Switzerland and Portugal advising clients and organising the sales of their properties both in Amsterdam and London.
 Koen is fluent in Dutch, English and German.

 He is a member of the board of the Dutch association of Valuers and Auctioneers (Federatie TMV).